prajwalit/focus-position/README.md

       // Regular focus still works
     });

-Will try to add it to gallary soon.
+Will try to add it to gallery soon.